iltuoconsulenteit/DocCropper/README.md

 ### Tray icon usage

 The tray helper works on Windows, macOS and most Linux desktops.
+It loads the application logo and shows a green or red dot indicating whether the server is running.
+Use the menu to start, stop or update DocCropper, or open the site in your browser.
 If no graphical environment is available, run it with the `--no-tray` option to start the server without showing an icon:

 ```bash
 python doccropper_tray.py --no-tray
 ```
+Use the `--auto-start` flag to start the server automatically when launching the tray helper.
 If the tray cannot be shown, the script automatically launches the server without it.